MetaBloxIO/metablox-did-resover/doc/did-method-spec.md

 ## DID Method Name

-The namestring that shall identify this DID method is: `ethr`
+The namestring that shall identify this DID method is: `metablox`

-A DID that uses this method MUST begin with the following prefix: `did:ethr`.
+A DID that uses this method MUST begin with the following prefix: `did:metablox`.
 Per the DID specification, this string MUST be in lowercase.
 The remainder of the DID, after the prefix, is specified below.

 ## Method Specific Identifier